cmz12301/cmz12301.github.io/_pages/about.md

 Welcome to my homepage!

 I was born in Lanzhou, China, in 1999.
-I received the B.Eng. degree from Huazhong University of Science and Technology (HUST), Wuhan, China, in 2021.
-I am currently pursuing a Ph.D. degree at Peking University (PKU), Beijing, China.
+I received the B.Eng. degree from Huazhong University of Science and Technology (HUST) in Wuhan, China, in 2021.
+I am currently pursuing a Ph.D. at Peking University (PKU) in Beijing, China.
 I expect to graduate from Peking University by July 2026.
 My current research interests include terahertz technology, diffractive optical neural networks, metasurfaces, and electromagnetic wave manipulation.
 I have published more than 20 peer-reviewed papers in journals such as PhotoniX, Light: Advanced Manufacturing, Photonics Research, Nanoscale, and Optical Materials.

 Education and Work Experience
 ======
 * Ph.D from Sept.
 2021 to Jul.
 2026 (expected)
   * Peking University (PKU), Beijing, China
-  * Major in Electromagnetic Field and Microwave Technology
+  * Major: Electromagnetic Field and Microwave Technology
   * Supervisor: Prof. Ming-Yao Xia

 * Research Assistant from May 2025 to Aug.
 2025